-For at-risk mothers, HSCMD is the primary assistance program in Miami-Dade County regardless of marital, economic or immigration status.
-We help clients address their pre-natal, post pregnancy and general physical and mental health needs for both mother and children.
+HSCMD is the primary organization in Miami-Dade County for high-risk pregnant women, fathers, babies, and women between pregnancies - regardless of marital, economic or immigration status.
+We help clients address their prenatal and post pregnancy needs.
+Postpartum women and children up to age three are also eligible for services.